jiani-huang/jiani-huang.github.io/_pages/about.md

 # 🔥 News

+- *2025.10*: &nbsp; Our benchmark paper “*Towards Next-Generation Recommender Systems: A Benchmark for Personalized Recommendation Assistant with LLMs*” has been accepted by **WSDM 2026**.

+- *2025.10*: &nbsp; Check out our paper on <a href='https://arxiv.org/pdf/2510.14629'>“*MR.Rec: Synergizing Memory and Reasoning for Personalized Recommendation Assistant with LLMs*”</a>.

-- *2025.03*: &nbsp; Check out our paper on <a href='https://arxiv.org/abs/2503.09382'>“*Towards Next-Generation Recommender Systems: A Benchmark for Personalized Recommendation Assistant with LLMs*”</a>.
+- *2025.03*: &nbsp; Check out our paper on <a href='https://arxiv.org/abs/2503.09382'>"*Towards Next-Generation Recommender Systems: A Benchmark for Personalized Recommendation Assistant with LLMs*"</a>.
-- *2025.03*: &nbsp; Our survey paper on "*Graph Machine Learning in the Era of Large Language Models (LLMs)*" has been accepted by ACM TIST.
+- *2025.03*: &nbsp; Our survey paper on "*Graph Machine Learning in the Era of Large Language Models (LLMs)*" has been accepted by **ACM TIST**.
 <!-- - *2024.04*: &nbsp; Check our newest survey <a href='https://arxiv.org/abs/2404.14928'>"*Graph Machine Learning in the Era of Large Language Models (LLMs)*"</a>. -->
 - *2024.04*: &nbsp;🎉🎉 Our paper has been accepted by ACM Computing Surveys.